pairshaped/curlingio-docs/docs/club-management/premium.md

 ## What is Premium Tier?

-Clubs who belong to our premium tier have access to exclusive benefits.
+Clubs who belong to our premium tier have access to exclusive premium benefits.

-All clubs retain access to Curling I/O's core functionality, and there is no obligation to join premium tier.
+All clubs retain access to Curling I/O's core functionality regardless.

-Newly on-boarded clubs start with one year of premium tier access.
+There is no obligation to join premium tier.

-If your club is not accepting online payments then you will have the option to purchase one year of premium tier access.
+If your club is not accepting online payments there will be an option to purchase one year of premium tier access.
 There is no auto-renewal.
 If you want to continue using our premium tier, then you will need to repurchase it every year.

 **There are no refunds for premium tier.**